peterkuma/masters-thesis/chapters/01_introduction.md

 The implementation of temporal subsampling (‘intermittency’) in the longwave spectrum had already been done, while it was one of the objectives of this work to implement temporal subsampling in the shortwave spectrum.
+Similar efforts with other radiation schemes include ones of @manners2009 and @schomburg2012.

 While in the longwave spectrum gaseous optical thickness can be assumed constant over multiple time steps without a significant loss of accuracy,